 America’s SBDC New Jersey Celebrates 38 Years of Achievement at 14th Annual Success Awards Luncheon

-December 9, 2016 (Newark, NJ) – Sixteen small business owners and entrepreneurs from diverse industry sectors with various ranges of employment and revenue were recognized at America’s SBDC New Jersey’s 14th annual Small Business Growth Awards Luncheon on Friday, December 9, 2016.
-These SBDC award winners from across the state are clients of the New Jersey Small Business Development Centers network.
+December 6, 2016 (Newark, NJ) – Sixteen small business owners and entrepreneurs from diverse industry sectors with various ranges of employment and revenue are being recognized at America’s SBDC New Jersey’s 14th annual Small Business Growth Awards Luncheon on Friday, December 9, 2016.
+These award winners from across the state are clients of the New Jersey Small Business Development Centers network.
 They are being recognized for their successful development and growth with the assistance provided by NJSBDC’s business experts.
-The event was held at the Forsgate Country Club in Monroe Township, NJ from 12:00 pm to 2:30 pm; registration and networking (11:30 am to 12:00 pm).
+The event is being held at the Forsgate Country Club in Monroe Township, NJ from 12:00 pm to 2:30 pm; registration and networking (11:30 am to 12:00 pm).
 The event generally attracts more than 250 attendees including small business owners and representatives of higher education institutions, business membership groups and economic development entities.

 Platinum and Gold financial sponsors include PSE&G and PNC Bank.
 City National Bank is a Bronze financial sponsor.
 Other private sector financial supporters include UPS and ADP.
 In addition, Bank of America is a key partner and financial grantor of the network.
 New Jersey Business magazine is an in-kind media sponsor.

 “This event shines light on our clients’ great success stories,” said NJSBDC network Chief Executive Officer and State Director, Brenda B. Hopper.
 “These success stories and the quality services we provide for the thousands of business owners we serve each year lead to economic impact, contributing to the state economy.”
 The network counsels up to 5,000 small business clients annually in addition to thousands of trainees that attend SBDC seminars.